Miley Cyrus Mocks Blake Shelton Over ‘Sexiest Man Alive’ Honor Backstage At ‘The Voice’ [Video]

-Miley Cyrus isn’t afraid to call out her fellow The Voice coach Blake Shelton after it was revealed last week that he’s been named People magazine’s ‘Sexiest Man Alive’ for 2017.
+Miley Cyrus isn’t afraid to call out her fellow Voice coach Blake Shelton after it was revealed last week that he’s been named People Magazine’s “Sexiest Man Alive” for 2017.
 The “Malibu” singer poked a little fun at Blake as the two hung out together backstage at the NBC competition show and then posted the proof to social media.

 Cyrus shared a hilarious video of herself and Shelton spending some time together backstage as Season 13 aired its first live episode on November 20, where she joked about the country crooner looking pretty “sexy.”

-“I am live with the ‘Sexiest Man Alive,'” Miley told her fans in the video uploaded to her Twitter account shortly before the coaches, including Adam Levine and Jennifer Hudson, went live with a whole lot of shoe throwing.
+“I am live with the ‘Sexiest Man Alive,'” Miley told her fans in the video uploaded to her Twitter account shortly before the coaches, including Adam Levine and Jennifer Hudson, went live with a whole lot of shoe-throwing.

-The clip, which Miley captioned “.@blakeshelton just bein real sexy…..,” showed Shelton taking several sips from a black plastic cup as he put his pinkie up and stared into the camera with a model-esque grin.
-“Pinkies up for sexy!”
-Miley then joked.
+The clip, which Miley captioned “.@blakeshelton just bein real sexy,” showed Shelton taking several sips from a black plastic cup as he put his pinkie up and stared into the camera with a model-esque grin.

-But Blake’s girlfriend of two years, Gwen Stefani, shouldn’t be too jealous of Miley hanging out with her man, as the star then poked some fun at the “I’ll Name The Dogs” singer in the video by jokingly admitting that she thinks she’s actually a whole lot sexier than her fellow coach.
+But Blake’s girlfriend of two years, Gwen Stefani, shouldn’t be too jealous of Miley hanging out with her man, as the star then poked some fun at the “I’ll Name the Dogs” singer in the video by jokingly admitting that she thinks she’s actually a whole lot sexier than her fellow coach.

 .@blakeshelton just bein real sexy….. pic.twitter.com/wKBVy3rgm3